MaxHalford/chime/README.md

 pip install horn
 ```

-This library has no dependencies.
+This library has **no dependencies**.
 The IPython/Jupyter functionality is only imported if you've installed the `ipython` library.
 It should work for any Python version above or equal to 3.4.

 ## Basic usage